 GX: The grade cannot be evaluated.

-G1: The cells look more like normal tissue (well differentiated).
+G1: The cells look more like normal tissue and are well differentiated.

 G2: The cells are only moderately differentiated.

-G3 and G4: The cells don’t resemble normal tissue (poorly differentiated).
+G3 and G4: The cells don’t resemble normal tissue and are poorly differentiated.

 Used with permission of the American Joint Committee on Cancer (AJCC), Chicago, Illinois.
 The original source for this material is the AJCC Cancer Staging Manual, Seventh Edition (2010), published by Springer-Verlag New York, www.cancerstaging.net.